moehriegitt/vastringify/README.md

   includes all characters needed for quotation.

-- If no format specifier is found, values are printed at the end of the format string in default notation (as if printed with ~v).
+- If no format specifier is found, values are printed at the end of the format string in default notation (as if printed with ~s).

 ## Restrictions